Getting to Know You! 9 Chinese Lesson Plan Ideas That Make Class Personal

 As students enter the room, try playing Chinese music that you know previous students have enjoyed.
 Music often provides a mental break from other classes.
 How often do our pre-teen and teenage students listen to music in their spare time?

 Providing Chinese music may interest them enough that they look up the singers on iTunes or YouTube.
 You might also write the name of the song and singer on the board so they can look for the song outside of class.
+You can also find Chinese music with corresponding on-screen lyrics on Chinese learning programs like FluentU.

 It has been really delightful to see that students have downloaded your songs onto their phones!
 Of course, if you pick a song that matches your students’ comprehension level, you can use the song later as part of instruction.
 Playing a song can also be a brain break in the midst of other parts of your lesson plan.